flurrybun/colorful-icons/about.md

 ---

-You may recognize this mod as [Colored Icon Kit](https://github.com/sofabeddd/Colored-Icon-Kit) by sofabeddd, which hasn't been on the index since 2.206 released.
+You may recognize this mod as [Colored Icon Kit](https://github.com/sofabeddd/Colored-Icon-Kit) by sofabeddd, which was never updated past 2.204.